tedmx/three-d-ar/README.md

 ![doug mcilroy](https://i.imgur.com/HlivXOY.jpg)

-# Feature set
+# Feature outline
-* Light 3D model editor aimed for mobile devices.
+* Light 3D model editor tailored for mobile devices
-* Virtually attaches the model to any surface with a non-repeating pattern texture (many covers, posters, works of art will do nice)
+* Virtually attaches the model to a surface from the real surroundings
-* Saves models as .obj to external storage, loads them as well
+* Saves the model as .obj to external storage, loads the model from .obj
-* Rigged with default UI by Unity
+* Rigged with default graphic UI by Unity

+# Tools
+* Unity 4.3.0f4
+* Qualcomm Vuforia SDK 2.8.7